Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

-More importantly, $K_T$ has a relatively good shape and can serve as a reference $n$-gon.
-To show this, we first need to clarify what it means for an $n$-gon to have a relatively good shape.
-For triangles, it is common to use the ratio between the radii of its inscribed circle and circumscribed circle as a measure.
-But an $n$-gon with $n\ge 4$ may not have inscribed or circumscribed circles.
-Therefore, we introduce the following definition.

-\begin{definition} For a given polygon $T$, its in-radius is the maximum radius of all disks contained inside $\overline{T}$, and its outer-radius is the minimum radius of all disks containing $T$. \end{definition}
+Next we show that $K_T$ has a relatively good shape \revi{ in the sense that the ratio between its outer-radius and in-radius is bounded by a modest number}.

 \begin{proposition} Let $T$ be a convex $n$-gon and $K_T$ be defined in (\ref{KT-1}).
-Then, the in-radius of $K_T$ is greater than or equal to $\sqrt{\frac{1}{n(n-1)}}$, and the outer-radius of $K_T$ is less than or equal to $\sqrt{\frac{n-1}{n}}$.
-Consequently, the ratio $\rho$ between the in-radius and the outer-radius of $K_T$ is bounded by
+Then, the in-radius of $K_T$ is greater than or equal to $\sqrt{\frac{1}{n(n-1)}}$, and the outer-radius of $K_T$ is less than or equal to $\sqrt{\frac{n-1}{n}}$. \revi{Consequently, the ratio $\rho$ between the outer-radius and the in-radius of $K_T$ is bounded by

-which depends on $n$ but not on the shape of $K_T$. \end{proposition}
+which depends on $n$ but not on the shape of $K_T$.} \end{proposition}

 \begin{proof} Recall that $S_{n-1}$ lies inside the hyperplane $\sum_{i=1}^n \lambda_i = 1$.
 By Proposition \ref{prop:KTcenter} and linearity, one has

 which implies that $\vv_{1,T}\cdot\vlambda_c = \vv_{2,T}\cdot\vlambda_c = 0$.
 Consequently, vectors in $\text{span}\{\vv_{1,T},\, \vv_{2,T}\}$ are orthogonal to $\vlambda_c= [\frac{1}{n},\ldots,\frac{1}{n}]^t$, which is also the normal direction of the hyperplane $\sum_{i=1}^n \lambda_i = 0$.
 In other words, the 2D plane spanned by $\vv_{1,T}$ and $\vv_{2,T}$ lies inside the hyperplane $\sum_{i=1}^n \lambda_i = 0$, which is parallel to the hyperplane $\sum_{i=1}^n \lambda_i = 1$.
 This is important as it guarantees that the orthogonal projection of any ball inside the hyperplane $\sum_{i=1}^n \lambda_i = 1$ into $\text{span}\{\vv_{1,T},\, \vv_{2,T}\}$ must be a circular disk, as illustrated in Fig.~\ref{fig:hyperplaneProjection}.